Glowryf/alx-system_engineering-devops/README.md

-My first readme file for current for this project
+This is a readme file for shell redirections tasks